Are We Role-Playing On Life’s Stage?

 1. The author – that’s your Higher Self, choosing your life’s theme.

-2. The director – that’s your conscious “I,” making the day-to-day calls.
+2. The director – that’s your conscience, “I,” making the day-to-day calls.

-3. The actors are your sub-personalities, the different roles you play.
+3. The actors are your sub-personalities, the different parts you play.

 Your job?
 Sync these three up.
 Make them work together like a well-oiled machine.
 Because here’s the thing – your life is the greatest story ever told.
 Make it epic.
 Make it unforgettable.
 Make it worth watching.